Environmental Education Grants

 Award Procedure

 Applications for Environmental Education assistance agreements will be evaluated by the appropriate EPA Headquarters or Regional Offices based on where the proposed project will take place and the nature of the awards as described in the solicitation notice.
-For competitive awards, EPA will review and evaluate applications, proposals, and/or submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
+For competitive awards, EPA will review and evaluate applications in accordance with the terms, conditions, and criteria stated in the competitive announcement.
 Competitions will be conducted in accordance with EPA policies/regulations for competing assistance agreements.
 The Agency will then advise the applicant if funding is being considered.
 A final work plan will then be negotiated with the applicant.
 All awards are competed through the annual announcement(s) and no proposals are awarded non-competitively.

 Deadlines